 We are proud to be on stage at IIeX 2020 in Europe with no less than 3 innovative stories!

-On day 1, we will present with VodafoneZiggo how we used website replication to optimize their online portfolio.
-Also, we will explain how we combined Conjoint and Time Series techniques to better understand the impact on market shares when changing or introducing products.
-And on day 2 we’ll share how we used voice analytics to gain deeper insights for Johnson & Johnson’s new product development.
+On day 1, we presented with VodafoneZiggo how we used website replication to optimize their online portfolio.
+Also, we explained how we combined Conjoint and Time Series techniques to better understand the impact on market shares when changing or introducing products.
+And on day 2 we shared how we used voice analytics to gain deeper insights for Johnson & Johnson’s new product development.